tukwan/indexer/README.md

 ## Setup and Running

-This project uses Docker for easy setup and running.
+The project uses Docker for easy setup and running.

 `docker-compose up -d`

-This will setup all required services in individual containers, install all dependencies and start the application.
+It will setup all required services in individual containers, install all dependencies and start the application.

 Visit [http://localhost:3000](http://localhost:3000) to view the front-end interface.